wwanxh/homebridge-tuya-web/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Not following this template might result in outright closure of your issue!
-If this surprises you, you already failed cause it was also stated as the first line of this template :)

 As a closing remark,
 thank you for opening a bug report.
 You are now helping this plugin improve!